 Cleansing should be the first step in a beauty routine because it removes adherent buildup and dead skin cells and optimally prepares the skin to absorb consecutive treatments.

-Did you know that your body is working hard to renew and regenerate itself during the night and uses your skin to detoxify?
+Did you know your body works hard to renew and regenerate itself during the night and uses your skin to detoxify?
 This is why your skin is dirty in the morning.

-You want to remove those toxins by gently washing your face in the AM and preparing it to now protect you from environmental toxins.
-At night, you need to be a bit more thorough and remove your makeup and all of the environmental toxins built up during the day.
+You want to remove those toxins by gently washing your face in the AM and preparing it to protect you from environmental toxins.
+However, you must be more thorough at night, and remove your makeup and all of the environmental toxins that build up during the day.

-Sometimes a double wash, starting first with micellar water and then with your skin-specific cleanser, is recommended.
-If you're going to use an exfoliating scrub or acid peel or the like, it's best to save these for nighttime because they can cause slight irritation or redness.
+Sometimes a double wash is recommended, starting with micellar water and then with your skin-specific cleanser.
+If you use an exfoliating scrub or acid peel, it's best to save these for nighttime because they can cause slight irritation or redness.

 Minimize and Multitask

 Dermatologists recommend resisting the urge to apply several formulas at one time.
 Three is plenty.
-More than that, it can cause dilution of the products.
-Or an interaction or neutralization of some of the ingredients in all of those creams and serums.
-Simplified Skin Care is best for many including those with sensitive skin.
-Or an interaction or neutralization of some of the ingredients in all of those creams and serums.
+More than that can cause dilution of the products.
+Or worse, an interaction or neutralization of some of the ingredients in all of those creams and serums.
+Simplified skincare is best for many, including those with sensitive skin.
+Or an interaction or neutralization of some ingredients in all those creams and serums.

-One way to get all of the desired effects without overdoing it is to use anti-aging skincare products that serve multiple purposes.
-For example, a moisturizer with SPF and antioxidants will fight wrinkles while hydrating and fending off the sun's harmful rays, all in one application.
+One way to get the desired effects without overdoing it is to use anti-aging skincare products that serve multiple purposes.
+For example, a moisturizer with SPF and antioxidants will fight wrinkles while hydrating and fending off the sun's harmful rays.

 Anti-Aging Product Application

-- Serums are first in line – these generally contain ingredients like peptides, growth factors, or hyaluronic acid, which work by sending cell signals deep into the skin to support the skin's function.
-Hyaluronic acid will often be used to enhance penetration and avoid irritation from potent skincare ingredients.
+• Serums are first in line – these generally contain ingredients like peptides, growth factors, or hyaluronic acid, which work by sending cell signals deep into the skin to support the skin's function.
+Hyaluronic acid will often enhance penetration and avoid irritation from potent skincare ingredients.
 You will want these actives to penetrate as deeply into the skin as possible.

-- Sunscreen is the final touch.
-You will want a sunscreen that has some moisturizing properties if you are dry or it is winter.
+• Sunscreen is the final touch.
+You will want sunscreen that has some moisturizing properties if you are dry or it is winter.
 Some excellent sunscreens also have a tint to double as a makeup base.
-You can find these in an oil-free and moisturizing version.
+You can find these in oil-free and moisturizing versions.
 Always look for a product that is SPF 30+ containing zinc oxide for full-spectrum coverage without the chemicals.

 Beauty Routine Exceptions